-The praying mantis spiritually represents looking inward and trying to figure out what your highest purpose is.
+The praying mantis spirit animal represents looking inward and trying to figure out what your highest purpose is.
 This often involves doing meditation and letting yourself disconnect from the hustle and bustle of reality so you can gain clarity and intuition.

 There are many different interpretations of what it means to see a praying mantis, but another interpretation is good fortune and prosperity – this belief originated in China where people often saw mantids as omens of success or an indicator that you have found your place in life.

-It’s forelegs are thought to resemble ritualistic acts of prayer which led people to believe that the insect was a symbol for religious piety, which embodied patience and humility.
+Its forelegs are thought to resemble ritualistic acts of prayer which led people to believe that the mantis spirit animal was a symbol of religious piety, which embodied patience and humility.
 The act also showed they would be rewarded with earthly success if their prayers were heard by deities or spirits.

 This insect was thought to have magical powers by some ancient cultures – for example, people living near Lake Victoria believed mantises were spirits of their ancestors who would strike down your enemy with lightning if you captured one alive.

-Other interpretations say a praying mantis can predict how long someone has left to live or whether they will die from illness; Chinese folklore says seeing 10-20 mantis within 24 hours means impending death while seeing 20-30 indicates imminent death.
+Other interpretations say the mantis meaning can predict how long someone has left to live or whether they will die from illness; Chinese folklore says seeing 10-20 mantis within 24 hours means impending death while seeing 20-30 indicates imminent death.